Gloryson/wrapping-cursor/README.md

-It is wrapping cursor code sample.
+This is wrapping-cursor code sample.
 [Here is the deployment link.](https://gloryson.github.io/wrapping-cursor)